ChickenProp/chickenprop.github.com/drafts/improving-goimports.md

 var _ = unused.Item
 ```

-Neither affects the semantics of the program[^semantics].
+Neither affects the semantics of the program, if we ignore that the first one doesn't compile[^semantics].
 If one is worth complaining about, so is the other.
 But the devs are sending mixed signals.
 It seems the first is worth complaining about, because the compiler complains.
 But it seems the second is not, because the devs recommend it.
 This should be a sign that something about this whole situation is unsatisfactory.

 There is another solution, in the form of a tool called [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports).
 The idea is that you don't write imports at all.
 If you have a symbol that isn't imported, it searches your filesystem for an appropriate package and adds an import line.
 If you have an unused import, it deletes it.